-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) • The role of the Borough Council in achieving these objectives is limited by the fact that it is not responsible for minerals and waste planning.
-NPPF - Economy Confirms the need for policies and decisions to help create the conditions in which business can invest, expand and adapt.
-Local planning authorities are required to proactively meet development needs recognising potential barriers to invest (including infrastructure, housing and services) and regularly review land allocations.
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) NPPF - Economy Confirms the need for policies and decisions to help create the conditions in which business can invest, expand and adapt.
+Significant weight should be placed on the need to support economic growth and productivity, taking into account both the local business needs and wider opportunities for development.
 Economic growth in rural areas should be supported to create jobs and sustainable new developments, including expansion of all types of businesses, diversification of agriculture, supporting tourism and retention of local services.
 In drawing up local plans, local authorities should; Set out a clear economic vision and strategy for their area which positively and proactively encourages sustainable economic growth; Set criteria, or identify strategic sites, for local and inward investment to match the strategy and to meet anticipated needs over the plan period; Seek to address potential barriers to investment.
 Be flexible enough to accommodate needs not anticipated in the plan, allow for new and flexible working practices.
 Planning policies and decisions should recognise and address the specific locational requirements of different sectors.
-Including making provision for clusters or networks of knowledge and data-driven, creative or high tech industries, and for storage and distribution operations.
+Including making provision for clusters or networks of knowledge and data-driven, creative or high tech industries, and for storage and distribution operations at varying scales and in suitably accessible locations.
 SA Framework should include objectives which seek for the Borough to achieve a strong and stable economy which offers rewarding and well located employment opportunities to everyone.